 I challenge you to think about the purpose of your job – of any job.
 Is it to fulfill your intellectual desires, to promote your professional development, to produce results in exchange for benefits?
 Let’s suppose the purpose of your job is to complete X, Y and Z. In return, you receive a paycheck.
 Is that not the deal you made with your employer when you accepted the offer?

 If you find yourself less than satisfied at work despite your boss’ praises, the solution does not start with finding a new job; it starts from within.
 I guarantee if you were to brainstorm ways to become more creative, more resourceful, more engaging, and most importantly – more giving, you would start a personal and professional transformation.

 If you are less than satisfied at work, first, try to think from an alternate perspective.
-Imagine providing a service due to your desire to serve.
+Imagine providing a service out of your desire to serve.
 “How can I serve my customers/colleagues today, how can I go above and beyond, how can I meet someone new today, how can I engage with the person who avoids me, where are gaps I can fill, how can I help the new person, what can I learn today that will allow me to contribute more…?”

 Secondly, investigate your WHY…why do you choose to currently exist in your job (see Post #12)?
 If you perform a mental deep dive, you will find your WHY is proportional to your satisfaction.
 To gain more fulfillment and/or happiness, you must first understand your WHY.
-Then, you can work towards changing it.
+Then, you can work towards accomplishing it.

-I’d like to challenge you to a brutally honest conversation with yourself.
-Sometimes, admitting things have not gone as planned is the first step to making changes for the better.
+Does your day-to-day involve constant boredom and everlasting daydreams?
+Admitting your dissatisfaction is the first step to making changes for the better.
 So, ask yourself: “How long have I been going through the motions at work, and why?”

 What it Looks Like